Learn About Investing By Watching These Movies

 Margin Call unravels over a 24-hour period during which a fictional investment bank finds itself on the verge of disaster.

-The employees wrestle with tough decisions and moral questions, crack jokes under pressure, deal and double deal but often display little understanding of the complex financial instruments they’re working with.
+The employees wrestle with tough decisions and moral questions, crack jokes under pressure, deal, and double deal but often display little understanding of the complex financial instruments they’re working with.

 The similarities to what happened in the 2008 crash are hard to ignore.